 This Texas-only flavor is one of the most surprising, most elusive of all B+J's flavors.
 The buttery bourbon ice cream and whiskey swirl give it a surprisingly sophisticated, developed taste that honestly sets it apart from every other single flavor on this list.
 It might feel the most like a true small-batch ice cream you'd get at a local scoop shop.
-But alas, it's availability in only one state (that state being Texas, no less) ensures it can rank no higher on this list, despite its weighty qualifications.
+But alas, its availability in only one state (that state being Texas, no less) ensures it can rank no higher on this list, despite its weighty qualifications.
 Everything is bigger in Texas, including the let-downs.

 Critics might assert that Half-Baked -- long a Ben & Jerry's staple -- should certainly rank higher on this list.
 I say there's a handful of flavors (some new!) that do what Half-Baked does, but marginally better.
-That being said, we still have to pay our respects to the pint and more importantly the name, as it's the first instance of B+J's directly tipping their hat to one of their core audience segments: the stoney-bologna snacker.
+That being said, we still have to pay our respects to the pint and more importantly the name, as it's the first instance of B+J's directly tipping their hat to one of their core audience segments: the stoned snacker.

 17. Pistachio Pistachio

 I would have never, ever, under any circumstances, thought a pistachio-flavored ice cream would crack my top 20.
 I was wrong.
 And this is why we taste test, people.

 S'mores are the culinary equivalent of Monopoly.
 While they are undeniably enjoyable, the set-up, clean-up, and overall struggle and strife of making it all happen limits it to special occasions or extreme bouts of boredom.
 Ben & Jerry's s'mores ice cream takes away the hassle, freezes it, and hands you a spoon.